 One of the wonderful things about travel is the number of times we’ve gotten out to kayak.
 Kayaking allows us to explore an area from a different perspective.
 We could go boating, but in a Kayak your pace is slower, and you can maneuver into tighter areas and rivers that a boat cannot.
 Of course, sometimes that may mean you’d have to port your kayak over sandbars, but that’s often not a big deal.
 If you’re heading out to explore the waters, I recommend at least these 5 items to bring on a Kayak.

-This post contains affiliate links and I received free Knockaround Sunglasses for this post.
+This post contains affiliate links and I received freefor this post.

 The following list also assumes that you are kayaking with your family for a short day trip.
 This list is not conclusive and certainly doesn’t cover camping trips with kayaks.
 And of course, I’m listing what to bring on a kayak, not necessarily what to wear.

 If you are on the water, you need polarized sunglasses.

 Let me say it again.
 You NEED polarized sunglasses.